Franklin Gothic: Digital copies

 Digital copies have been made by Adobe, International Typeface Corporation, Monotype Imaging, and URW.
 Victor Caruso drew a multi-weight family for the International Typeface Corporation (ITC) in 1979 and in 1991, ITC commissioned the Font Bureau in Boston to create condensed, compressed and extra compressed versions of ITC Franklin Gothic.
-Bitstream’s version is called Gothic 744.
-Microsoft Windows has distributed "Franklin Gothic Medium," one of ITC's variants of the font, in all copies since at least Windows 95.
+Bitstream's version is called Gothic 744.
+Microsoft Windows has distributed Franklin Gothic Medium, one of ITC's variants of the font, in all copies since at least Windows 95.

 While ITC Franklin Gothic is the most common release, it has been criticised for modifying the structure of the family considerably.
 Calligrapher and design historian Paul Shaw argued that it was a failure for "mucking about with the distinctive Franklin Gothic g.
 In ITC Franklin Gothic...the ear on the g keeps popping up like a schoolchild overly eager to answer a question."
+According to Kris Sowersby, in Caruso's design for ITC, "Franklin Gothic’s hard lines were redrawn with malleable curves", and too much of the Franklin Gothic's identity was lost, possibly in order to compete against the success of Helvetica.

 The American Type Founders Collection (ATF Collection; unrelated to the original American Type Founders) has released a version named ATF Franklin Gothic.
 The characters of this version are more expanded than many previous releases.

-An open source interpretation of Franklin Gothic has been made by Impallari Type as Libre Franklin.
+An open-source interpretation of Franklin Gothic has been made by Impallari Type as Libre Franklin.
 Libre Franklin is available on Google Fonts.

+American Grotesk, released in 2024 by Klim Type, has been described by its author as an attempt to turn "the disparate Benton gothics into a coherent family".

 Alternate Gothic

-Alternate Gothic was designed by Morris Fuller Benton for A.T.F. in 1903.
+Alternate Gothic was designed by Morris Fuller Benton for ATF in 1903.
 It is essentially a moderately bold condensed version of Franklin Gothic, made in three numbered widths - No.1 is the most condensed, 3 the least.
 One feature that sets it apart from Franklin Gothic is the absence of a bottom serif on the digit 1, like in Akzidenz-Grotesk.

 Hot metal copies

 This face was copied by Monotype under the same name, #1 by Ludlow, Linotype and Intertype as Gothic Condensed.
-Ludlow’s Trade Gothic Condensed is very similar as well.
+Ludlow's Trade Gothic Condensed is very similar as well.
 Two variants were made: